htcondor/htcondor/docs/grid-computing/grid-universe.rst

 Before submitting a job to HTCondor under the **grid** universe, use *grid-proxy-init* to create a proxy.

 Here is a simple submit description file.
-The example specifies a **gt2** job to be run on an NCSA machine.
+:index:`submit description file<single: submit description file; grid universe>`\ The example specifies a **gt2** job to be run on an NCSA machine.

 ::